knative/docs/serving/setting-up-a-logging-plugin.md

 1. Replace `logging.fluentd-sidecar-output-config` flag in
    [config-observability](https://github.com/knative/serving/blob/master/config/config-observability.yaml)  with the
-   desired output configuration. **NOTE**: The Fluentd DaemonSet is in `knative-monitoring` namespace while the Fluentd sidecar is in the namespace same with the app.
+   desired output configuration. **NOTE**: The Fluentd DaemonSet is in `monitoring` namespace while the Fluentd sidecar is in the namespace same with the app.
 There may be small differences between the configuration for DaemonSet and sidecar even though the desired backends are the same.
 1. Replace `logging.fluentd-sidecar-image` flag in